99kaits/tomochan/README.md

 TODO:
 - FIX ANIMATED IMAGE SUPPORT!!!!
 THE PROCESSING STEP BREAKS THEM RN
+- have image sizes display in MB for large images maybe
+- separate logic for videos and audio

 - cycling image like the garfield calander on the homepage